Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: Results and Discussions

 Fig.~\ref{fig:value-M} presents the approximation accuracy of the NF-MLAP with different $M$.
-The reference value $M^*(\tau)$ is obtained from Remark~\ref{remark:M}, with $M^*(\tau)=1,3,7,12$ for $\tau=5, 20, 30,35~\rm dB$, respectively.
-We see that for a given threshold $\tau$, increasing $M$ up to $M^*(\tau)$ improves the approximation accuracy as more sidelobes of the angular-domain antenna pattern are incorporated.
-However, beyond $M^*(\tau)$, further increasing $M$ offer negligible additional accuracy.
-These indicate that a finite number of dominant lobes suffices to effectively represent the angular-domain antenna pattern for coverage analysis, and higher thresholds require larger $M$.

-Fig.~\ref{fig:value-M} also shows that choosing $M>M^*(\tau)$ does not eliminate the approximation gap.
+The reference value $M^*(\tau)$ is obtained from Proposition~\ref{prop:M_scaling}, with $M^*(\tau)=2,3,7,12$ for $\tau=5, 20, 30,35~\rm dB$, respectively.
+We see that for a given threshold $\tau$, increasing $M$ up to $M^*(\tau)$ improves the approximation accuracy as more dominant sidelobes are included in the NF-MLAP.
+Beyond $M^*(\tau)$, further increasing $M$ offers negligible additional accuracy.
+This indicates that a finite number of dominant lobes is sufficient for coverage analysis, and higher thresholds require larger $M$.
+This behavior is consistent with Proposition~\ref{prop:M_scaling}.
+Moreover, Fig.~\ref{fig:value-M} shows that choosing $M \ge M^*(\tau)$ does not eliminate the approximation gap.
 This is because the NF-MLAP is a discretized representation of a continuous antenna pattern in both angle and distance.
-This inherent discretization introduces an approximation error that cannot be removed simply by adding more sidelobes.
-This is consistent with the `MLAP' curve in Fig.~\ref{fig:condCP}: Even when $M$ is sufficiently large $M=10\ge M^*(30)=7$, the approximation gap becomes obvious for $\tau>20~\rm dB$, appearing earlier than the expected $30~\rm dB$ threshold.
-Overall, although $M^*(\tau)$ does not guarantee an exact match to the true performance, it offers a practical guideline for selecting $M$, i.e., $M> M^*(\tau)$, so that dominant lobes (influencing the CP) are captured.
+This discretization introduces an inherent approximation error that cannot be eliminated simply by adding more sidelobes.
+Overall, although $M^*(\tau)$ does not guarantee an exact match to the actual performance, it provides a sufficient condition for selecting $M$ to capture dominant interferers.